skokenes/RxQ/README.md

 You can play with RxQAP right away in [this JSFiddle!](https://jsfiddle.net/tx13oozL/)

+An in-depth tutorial for RxQAP is available at http://blog.axc.net/tutorial-build-an-interactive-chart-on-qix-with-rxqap/.

+For a quick start, keep reading:

 ### Connect to an engine
 Define a server with a `config` object.
 This can then be used to produce an Observable that will connect to the engine and return the global class:
 ```javascript